zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 ### Slide 25
 So this is our project, a simple attempt on combining symbolic AI and transfer learning.
 That's all for our presentation.
 Thankyou all for listening.
+Hope you not find it too boring.
 Any question?

 ### Q-learning function